Moving to a CMS

 Hugo is self-acclaimed as “The world’s fastest framework for building websites”.
 Whenever I hear such claims, I become very skeptical.
 When something seems too good to be true, it usually is.

-So I set out to try Hugo to see wether its claims hold or are made out of pretentiousness (no offense to Hugo’s maintainers).
+So I set out to try Hugo to see whether its claims hold or are made out of pretentiousness (no offense to Hugo’s maintainers).
 Considering that Hugo is built with Go, it is already a good indication of the possible performance.

 Aerial vue of a maze